What is a Gold Certificate

 Unfortunately, deliberate and accidental reproduction of certificates occurs, reducing their worth and credibility.

-OneGold promises regular, accurate data for every investor via cryptographically secure blockchain technology or via a 3rd party audit.
+OneGold promises regular, accurate data for every investor via cryptographically secure blockchain technology or via a 3rd party verification.
 At any time you can log into your account and view your account holdings and review your portfolio's value.

 Gold Certificates and Unallocated Gold